-When it comes to recognizing and rewarding their employees, organizations follow their own unique systems and processes.
-This is due to the differences in the work culture and operational models of organizations.
-Increasingly, peer to peer recognition is emerging as a popular and effective way of employee engagement and motivation.
-In fact, experts consider it to be an important contributor towards building an excellent company culture, which in turn impacts employee satisfaction and retention.
-When implemented and managed in a proper manner, peer-to-peer recognition can offer a wide range of benefits for the organization.
+Increasingly, peer-to-peer recognition is emerging as a popular and effective way of employee engagement and motivation across organizations.
+Experts consider it to be an important contributor towards building an excellent organizational culture, which impacts employee satisfaction and retention.
+When implemented and managed in the right way, peer-to-peer recognition can offer a wide range of benefits for the organization.

-A recognition culture that involves peers helps in fostering a deep sense of collaboration and camaraderie between members of the workforce.
-Whether it is finding the best employee recognition quotes or choosing the most appropriate way to appreciate their colleagues’ contributions and achievements, it improves team spirit and interdependency between team members.
+A culture of recognition involves peers helps foster a deep sense of collaboration and camaraderie among coworkers.
+Hence, appreciating their colleagues’ contributions and achievements improves team spirit and bonding between team members.

-The ability to recognize and reward the efforts and achievements of co-workers tends to give employees positive energy and happiness.
-They are also likely to experience a greater sense of satisfaction about the entire process of recognition as they are in control of what is happening.
-This creates a greater sense of empowerment and hence ensures greater level of participation.
+Also, being able to recognize and reward the efforts and achievements of co-workers give employees positive energy and happiness.
+They feel a greater sense of empowerment about the entire process of recognition.
+This creates a greater sense of empowerment and hence ensures a greater level of participation.
 This, in turn, has a positive impact on employee efficiency and productivity.

-Most organizations strive to create a transparent and open work culture; implementing peer to peer recognition systems helps in enhancing the level of trust and camaraderie between employees.
-The employees feel free to share their opinions and express their views in a free and frank manner.
-As the employees become more open with each other and their seniors, the work environment becomes increasingly transparent.
+Also, organizations strive to create a transparent and open work culture.
+Hence, implementing peer-to-peer recognition systems helps in enhancing the level of trust and camaraderie between employees.
+So, employees feel free to share their opinions and express their views in a free and frank manner.
+So, as employees become more open with each other and their seniors, the work environment becomes increasingly transparent.

-Peer-to-peer recognition has become an important part of the workplace today and has been helpful for organizations to improve employee satisfaction and well-being, which directly impacts organizational performance and retention.
+Peer-to-peer recognition has become an important part of the workplace today and has been helpful for organizations in improving employee satisfaction and well-being, which directly impacts organizational performance and retention.

 To stay updated on the latest HiFives blogs follow us on Twitter (@MyHiFives)